 12) Wrap kitty up in towel.

 13) Blow dry.
-If you use a large crate, with the blow dryer on low, just put the hair dryer outside the box, and make sure its not too hot!!!!
-Cover it with a towel if necessary.
+If you use a large crate, with the blow dryer on low, or cool, NEVER HOT!!!
+Just put the hair dryer outside the box, and make sure its not too hot!!!!
+Cover it with a towel if necessary, but only if on cool setting.
 This way as she gets older, little kitty wont be so afraid of the hair dryer.
 Please remember that some cats, especially shaded silvers have such fine baby skin that you'll burn her if the dryer is too close or if you turn the dryer up on high.
 Don't leave the room when you turn the dryer on!
 You could cook her and kill her, or burn her.
 You have to physically watch her and put your hand inside to check the temperature.
 This also lets her know its ok.

 Remember that you want this to be a pleasant experience, not traumatizing.
 So, you'll have to do this regularly and gently.
 Our kittens come already washed, with shaved b-hinds, when necessary, and knowing full well what a litter box, sink, and dryer is.